shJimmyw/CakeBot/README.md

   * Functional youtube functionality that will play the audio of the given youtube url
   * Add multiple youtube videos to create an in server playlist
-  * Ban users for a temporary given amount of minutes
+  * Ban users for a minute if the bot and user both have permission

 See !commands for a full list of commands and their respective functionality.